-Their 22′ pipe is one of the most meticulously designed features on the mountain, and is training grounds for pros from all over the world to come and hone their skills.
+Its 22′ pipe is one of the most meticulously designed features on the mountain, and is the training ground for pros from all over the world to come and hone their skills.
 Expect to be rubbing elbows with some of the biggest names in snowboarding — practice before you get here so you don’t humiliate yourself in front of Torah Bright.

 4. Get airlifted to the slopes.

 Want a real thrill?
-This gives “lift” a whole new, higher meaning: Wasatch Powderbird Guides (WPG) runs heli-ski (or snowboard) tours directly from Snowbird or Park City resorts, which means you can hop in a helicopter as soon as the resorts get tracked out to be shuttled to another few thousand square miles of never-been-touched dry Utah pow.
-WPG tours average about 30,000 vertical feet per day, rarely repeating a line for 7 hours straight, and has permits to air-drop you at the best spots (they choose terrain based on your personal ability levels and whims) in the Wasatch and Uintas.
+This gives “lift” a whole new, higher meaning: Powderbird runs heli-ski (or snowboard) tours from the base of Snowbird in Little Cottonwood Canyon, which means you can hop in a helicopter as soon as the resorts get tracked out to be shuttled to another few thousand square miles of never-been-touched dry Utah pow.
+Powderbird tours average about 30,000 vertical feet per day, rarely repeating a line for 7 hours straight, and has permits to air-drop you at the best spots (it chooses terrain based on your personal ability levels and whims) in the Wasatch and Uinta Mountains.

-For the non-ballers out there, cat-skiing is usually less than half the price, but is just as convenient, feels almost as fancy, and still gives you all kinds of bragging rights to your friends back home.
+For the non-ballers out there, snowcat or cat-skiing is usually half the price of heli-skiing, but is just as convenient, feels almost as fancy and still gives you all kinds of bragging rights to your friends back home (Read: The Best Utah Cat Skiing).
 Park City Powder Cats operates out of Thousand Peaks Ranch, where they’ve cordoned off their own “private ski resort” that’s bigger than Whistler, Vail, Mammoth and Snowbird combined.
 They cover their 43,000 acres of terrain in fancy, heated, 10-seat snowcats, where you can thaw out and grab some snacks between runs.
 In 2016, this powder paradise expanded thanks to new roads leading to new 2,000 vertical runs.
 A snack-wagon to powder-filled bowls, epic tree runs through the aspens, and steep lines of unbroken powder?
 Absolutely worth doing at least once in your life.

-5. Ski the biggest mountain in the United States.
+6. Ski the biggest mountain in North America.

-Powder Mountain (Pow Mow) backs up its girth with an impressive 500 inches of annual snowfall.
-Best of all, thanks to the multiple higher-profile ski resorts sitting between it and Salt Lake City, there’s rarely a lift line, even with only four lifts up the entire mountain.
+Featuring 8,464 acres, Powder Mountain has the most skiable terrain in North America.
+But size isn’t all that matters.
+Pow Mow backs up its girth with an impressive 500 inches of annual snowfall.
+Best of all, thanks to the multiple higher-profile ski resorts sitting between it and Salt Lake City, there’s rarely a lift line, even with only nine lifts up the entire mountain.
 How is this possible?
 Gratefully, you don’t have to hike — America’s biggest mountain also has one of the best cat ski rates around.